ocf/ocfweb/ocfweb/docs/docs/services/webapps/rails.md

     . ~/.rvm/scripts/rvm
     cd ~/myapp/src
     RAILS_ENV=production \
-          exec ~/.rvm/gems/ruby-2.1.2/bin/unicorn_rails \
+          exec ~/.rvm/gems/ruby-2.4.0/bin/unicorn_rails \
           -l /srv/apps/$(whoami)/$(whoami).sock

-Replace `~/myapp/src` with the path to your app, then make `run` executable:
+Replace `~/myapp/src` with the path to your app (make sure the path is correct for the version of Ruby you are using), then make `run` executable:

     chmod +x ~/myapp/run

-Test executing the run script.
+Test executing the `run` script.
 You should be able to access your website while running it (or see any errors in your terminal).

 Some things to keep in mind: